 According to drummer Charles Walton, Bill Martin was not primarily known for his chops on the trumpet: "Martin was really something of a con man, he had the gift of gab."
 Martin, who was born December 25, 1914 in Alabama, spent the earlier part of his musical career in Kansas City, arriving in Chicago during World War II with several other musicians.
 In Living Blues #149 (Jan-Feb 2000) a story on pianist Roy Searcy, brother of pianist Bill Searcy, features a 1939 photo that shows the Bill Martin Band at the the legendary Reno Club, which Roy declares was "the number one club for the black musician in America."
 Besides Bill Martin and Bill Searcy, there are five other musicians and a canary singer.
 By 1946, no fewer than three of these other band members (bassist Lowell Pointer, saxophonist Buck Douglas, and clarinetist Bill Douglas) had joined the migration to Chicago.

 Bill Martin joined Musicians Union Local 208 in Chicago on October 1, 1943.
 For several months in 1945 he worked in the spirited combo led by bassist Dallas Bartley; they recorded four sides for the Cosmo label and backed Dwight "Gatemouth" Moore for National.
 The Bartley band also made three "soundies" in May 1945; Martin can be seen singing all three numbers and playing trumpet on them.
 In February 1946, Martin signed an "indefinite" contract with the 528 Club (accepted and filed by Musicians Union Local 208 on February 7).
-However, Martin did not have a good experience as a bandleader, to put it mildly.
+However, Martin did not have a good experience as a bandleader.
 He promptly got into hot water with Local 208: he failed to pay "local tax" on his engagements, and was overheard telling a clubowner that he planned to use non-Union musicians on a gig—see Board minutes for April 4, 1946.
 He seems to have joined Hillard Brown's combo (already in residence at Joe's Deluxe Club) after his failed experiment at bandleading.

 Walton recalled that when he first ran into Martin, around 1946, the trumpeter was working with Bill Searcy (piano) and Lowell Pointer (bass), who had been his bandmates in Kansas City.
 Walton also referred to Pete Hatch, who worked in Martin's band at Joe's Deluxe Club, as "one of Martin's Kansas City buddies."